Jean-Baptiste-Lasselle/omega/README.md

 Ouh, and an `OCI` container engine, `Docker`.
 With `Docker Compose`.

+### But there's one more thing

+yeah, I have as goal, to bring in dependency injection :

+* As to the Angular Client, well dependency injection is builtin `Angular`
+* As to my `typescript-rest` / RESTful Endpoints, there is no depndency injection there.

+### Infrastructure Tech Stack

+* A single host deployement target, consisting of a Virutal MAchine in which are provisioned `docker` and `docker-compose`.
+* `Omega` si provisioned with a `docker-compose.yml` file defining the following services :
+  * `Traefik.io` as reverse proxy AND load balancer
+  * An API Gateway to bind up all Endpoints, and manage subscribe plans, and centralize `OpenAPI` documentation.
+I'll use an API Gateway called `Gravitee.io`
+  * One `docker-compose` service for each and every `REST API Endpoint`
+  * One `docker-compose` service for statically serving the Angular Client from within inside a container endowed with the lightest production-ready HTTP statis server, my first (maybe not last) choice will be an `alpine:nginx` `OCI` base image.

 # TODO List

 For a start I'll decompose all tasks in this section of the projet 's root `README.md`, before task management / scheduling is managed by a dedicated tool.